North Korea fires four ballistic missiles, PM Abe says

 North Korean state media reported that Kim Jong Un personally oversaw the operation.

-But perhaps the biggest story coming from the Kim family recently has been they mystery surrounding the death of the the North Korean leader's eldest half-brother, Kim Jong Nam.
+But perhaps the biggest story coming from the Kim family recently has been they mystery surrounding the death of Kim Jong Nam.

 He died February 13 -- shortly after the Pukguksong-2 launch -- in Kuala Lumpur while en route to Macau.